yyyujintang/yyyujintang.github.io/_pages/about.md

 {: #more-about-me .section-title .section-title-about}

+- I was born in Dazhou, Sichuan Province.
+It is where my life began, and where my roots are.
+- The cities where I have lived for more than six months trace my journey: Dazhou, Mianyang, Shanghai, Shenzhen, Guangzhou, Hangzhou, and Hannover.
+The cities I have traveled to include Chengdu, Chongqing, Xiamen, Xining, Nanjing, Lanzhou, Beijing, Changsha, Jinan, Dalian, Macau, Vienna, Hong Kong, Boston, and Miami.
+My favorite places are Chengdu, Shenzhen, and Hong Kong.
 - The boundaries of language are the boundaries of thought.
-I am a lifelong learner with a growth mindset and a writing enthusiast.
-- In academia, I embrace productivity ambiguity and dance with uncertainty.
-- I am from Dazhou, Sichuan Province, and I am skilled at cooking delicious Sichuan cuisine.
+High sensitivity is a gift as well as a curse, and my life dances with this energy.

 <div class="life-gallery">
   <div class="gallery-item">